HD 14622

 HD 14622 is a single star in the northern constellation of Andromeda.
 It is dimly visible to the naked eye under good seeing conditions, having an apparent visual magnitude of 5.81.
-Based upon an annual parallax shift of 20.7 mas, it is located 156 light years away.
+Based upon an annual parallax shift of 20.7 mas, it is located 158 light years away.
 The star is moving closer to the Earth with a heliocentric radial velocity of −35 km/s, and is predicted to come within 29.37 pc in around 812,000 years.

-The stellar classification of HD 14622 is F0 III–IV, showing a mixed spectrum of an evolving subgiant and giant star; suggesting this is an intermediate-mass star that has used up its core hydrogen and is expanding.
+The stellar classification of HD 14622 is F0 III–IV, showing a mixed spectrum of an evolving subgiant and giant star; suggesting this is an intermediate-mass star that has used up its core hydrogen and evolved away from the main sequence.
+However, evolutionary models show it is still on the main sequence.
 The star is suspected of being slightly variable, but this has not been conclusively proven.
 It is around 890 million years old with 1.69 times the mass of the Sun.
-The star is radiating 8 times the Sun's luminosity from its photosphere at an effective temperature of approximately 7,000.
+The star is radiating 8.4 times the Sun's luminosity from its photosphere at an effective temperature of approximately 7,241.